 Welcome to the website for the Career Day (or Annual Career Symposium).
-This event is entirely organised by our graduate students and focuses on career opportunities outside of academia.
+This event is entirely organized by our graduate students and focuses on career opportunities outside of academia.
 See below the list of speakers of the upcoming Career Day.

 Career Day 2020 (Monday 28 Sept)